perryabdulkadir/School_District_Analysis/README.md

 ![scores_by_type.PNG](Resources/scores_by_type.PNG)

 Thomas High School is a charter, so this is the category that could potentially be affected by the change in data.
 However, no significant changes in the data can be observed.

+## Summary
+There are four points in the data to highlight.
+First, changing the 9th grade scores at Thomas High School actually cause average reading scores at the school to rise.
+This means that even the suspected cheated results were not very high; this is worthy of further research.
+If teachers/students were faking "realistic" scores, this implies a level of sophistication in the cheating method.
+Second, the ranking of Thomas High School was unaffected by the change in the data.
+This fits in with the first point I made: the cheated scores were not radically out of line with the scores of other grades at the same high school.
+Third, the scores by school spending were relatively unaffected.
+After the change to the data, the spending bin of $630-$644 had its percentage of pupils passing change by no more than a tenth of a percent.
+Fourth, average scores for medium-sized schools and charter schools (Thomas is a medium-sized school and a charter school) were basically unchanged in the aggregate.